markjivko/kronup-php/docs/Api/NotionsApi.md

 ## `create()`

-> Create notion

-Define a notion
+> Notions Define a notion

 {: .new-title }
 > #️⃣ Execute example in terminal